mat7ias/RNCBot/README.md

 ![addweth](assets/addweth.png)
 4. Start the Raiden dApp [here](http://lightclient.raiden.network).
 You can now use the dApp to open, close and settle channels.

 note: The dApp user interface is very early WIP<sup>[explained more here](https://t.me/RaidenNetworkCommunity/28310)</sup>, the first milestone will enable sending tokens and not receiving them.
-If you're interested in trying Raiden you will want to run a full Raiden node and use the WebUI to get a good experience.
-To try this quickly, follow the [workshop](https://github.com/raiden-network/workshop/tree/tu-berlin-blockchain-labs).
-You can start it on Goerli with "--eth-rpc-endpoint https://rpc.slock.it/goerli" to skip signing up for Infura.
-Another option is to use Raiden with [DAppNode](https://medium.com/raiden-network/run-raiden-on-dappnode-a45a1f63609b)!
+If you're interested to get the full experience of Raiden you will want to run a full Raiden node and use the WebUI to get a good experience.

 ## Explorers